soapy-bat/soapy-seahorse_SourceDestination/README.md

 # soapy-seahorse Source-Destination
 The seahorse scripts provide tools for two multitrack workflows using REAPER:

-## 1. Three-point soure-destination editing
+## 1. Three-point and four-point source-destination editing
 ### Required
 "Markers" and "Edit" scripts.
 ### How to use